Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Materials and Methods

 \subsection{Inference and post processing}

-A test-time augmentation was used by flipping volumes across the sagittal axis, resulting in two different volumes.
-The model raw outputs, referred to as logits, for these volumes were then averaged after flipping back the output if the respective input was originally flipped.
-This operation was performed for the five best models, one from each fold.
-Mean logits obtained from each of the five models were averaged, and the results were converted to segmentation masks using the argmax operation.
+Test-time augmentation was used by flipping volumes across the sagittal axis, resulting in two different volumes.
+The raw model outputs for these volumes, referred to as logits, were then averaged after resetting the sagittal axes of the logits.

+This operation was performed with the five best models, one from each fold.
+Mean logits obtained from each of the five models were averaged, and the result was converted to segmentation masks using the argmax operation.

-Since bilateral OARs---i.e., OARs with left and right components---were combined into a single component for training and inference, the pipeline's predicted segmentation masks were split to create the left and right components for those OARs.
-This was achieved by fitting a mixture of two Gaussian distributions to the voxel positions of the predicted contour.
-As left and right organs never overlapped in the training dataset, the mean of the Gaussian mixture was used as a threshold to separate such OARs into left and right OARs.
+Since bilateral OARs, i.e., OARs with left and right components, were combined into a single component for training and inference, the pipeline's predicted segmentation masks were split to create the left and right components for those OARs.
+To split the bilateral OARs into their left and right components, a center reference position of the bilateral OAR was approximated by fitting a mixture of two Gaussian distributions to the voxel x-axis positions of the predicted bilateral OAR and computing its mean.
+This center reference cannot be used directly to separate the bilateral OAR into left and right components because parts of some OARs could be on both the left and right of this threshold.
+To solve the issue, all connected components of a predicted bilateral OAR were studied separately.
+For each connected component, the mean x-axis position was compared to the center reference position to assign the left or right label.
+This was repeated for each bilateral OAR.